Table of Contents

-How to Create and Use a Payroll Ledger?
+- How to Use the Payroll Ledger Template?

 Managing payroll is a critical aspect of any business, and a payroll ledger is a valuable tool in this process.
 This ledger serves as a comprehensive record-keeping system, tracking all financial transactions related to employee compensation.